 Application is open to all men and women of 18 years age or older.

 Acceptance will be ascertained via an interview and/or informal meeting, between the candidate and two or more members of the Order.

-The period of Probation normally lasts for nine months, after which time the candidate may advance to full membership with the approval of their sponsors, remain as a community member, or withdraw from any association with our Order.
+The period of membership in the rite of cath is nine months, symbolic of conception, after which time the candidate may advance to the rite of Fis with the approval of their sponsors, remain as a community member, or withdraw from any association with our Order.

 Ritual of FIS (Learning)

 The candidate is an aspiring student of our mysteries, travelling through the province of Connaught, which is traditionally associated with learning, wisdom and teaching.